To be upfront: there aren’t any Marketplace SEO guides that are available on the web that I would consider to be high quality, relevant or useful.

 And I figure that I’m well-placed to tackle the topic.
 This is based on my experience being engaged for SEO consulting (will provide proof of credentials) with successful online marketplaces over the years.

-If you’re wanting to learn about SEO for marketplaces that aren’t just generic lists of recommendations that could effectively apply to any site, you’ve come to the right place.
+If you’re wanting to learn about SEO for marketplaces and online classified sites that aren’t just generic lists of recommendations that could effectively apply to any site, you’ve come to the right place.
 Here’s what I know.

 What is Marketplace SEO?